-According to the orthodox view of history, there were not contacts between the people of the Middle East with the Americas before the arrival of Christopher Columbus, in 1492 A.D.
+According to the academic history, there were not contacts between the people of the Middle East and the Americas before the exploration of Christopher Columbus

 The theory of the occasional discovery is supported by the fact that the ancient peoples, in this case the Sumerians, were good sailors and may have circumnavigated Africa starting from the Red Sea and heading first to the Cape of Good Hope.
-Upon arrival at the Cape Verde islands, however, the contrary winds, would have push them to Brazil and so they would have arrived to the Amazon river basin.
+Upon arrival to Cape Verde islands, however, the contrary winds, would have push them to Brazil and so they would have arrived to the Amazon River Basin.

 One of the first proponents of the theory of the presence of the ancient Phoenicians in Brazil, was the Austrian professor of History Ludwig Schwennhagen (XX century), in his book "Ancient History of Brazil," citing studies of Humphrey IV of Toron (XII century), who described the travels of King Hiram of Tyre (993 a.C.), and King Solomon of Judea (960 a.C.), to the estuary of the Amazon River.

 According to Schwennhagen the Tupi Guarani language would have the same origin as the Middle Eastern languages, and in particular would show many similarities with the Sumerian language.

 With regard to the archaeological evidence and documents, which prove the arrival and presence of ancient Phoenicians to Brazil, we must consider the issue of Paraiba Stone, which was discovered in 1872 at Pouso Alto (Paraiba).